antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 [**Example heatmap: finding subgroups in your data**](_static/images/TumorHeterogeneity_HeatmapClustering.png)

-* Go back to gene list result page of the previous Differential Expression between two groups analysis, th etab should still be open.
+* Go back to gene list result page of the previous Differential Expression between two groups analysis, the tab should still be open.
 * Generate a list of genes which are differentially expressed comparing normal and adenoma tissue within the KEGG WNT pathway by adjusting the settings if needed: